 The police recorded crime series also covers a number of offences that are not currently included in the comparable headline estimates from the CSEW.
 This includes offences such as homicide, sexual offences, shoplifting, harassment, public order, drug and weapon possession offences.

-Some of the increase in police recorded crime may therefore be among victims and offences not covered by the CSEW.Back to table of contents
+Some of the increase in police recorded crime is among victims and offences not covered by the CSEW.Back to table of contents

-In January 2013, the UK Statistics Authority withdrew the National Statistics designation from the police recorded crime statistics in the wake of accumulating evidence that the underlying data was not reliable.
-This was followed in 2014 by a national inspection by Her Majesty’s Inspectorate of Constabulary (HMIC) of the integrity of police recorded crime data.
+In January 2013, the UK Statistics Authority withdrew the National Statistics designation from the police recorded crime statistics in the wake of accumulating evidence that the underlying data were not reliable.
+This was followed in 2014 by a national inspection by Her Majesty’s Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) of the integrity of police recorded crime data.
 This found a significant volume of reports of crime from victims were not being recorded in line with the Home Office Counting Rules (HOCR) for recorded crime.
-HMIC found that levels of under-recording were highest for offences involving violence against the person and sexual offences.
+HMICFRS found that levels of under-recording were highest for offences involving violence against the person and sexual offences.

 The renewed focus on the quality of police recorded crime has led to forces taking action to improve their recording practices.
 Such changes are thought to have been a significant factor in the volume rise of sexual offences, violence against the person and related public order offences in recent years.